NEUBIAS/training-resources/workshops/image-ethics-and-data-integrity.md

 ### Motivation

-Sometimes it can be necessary to resave your images in a different format.
+Sometimes it can be necessary to save your images in a different formats.
 It needs some training to know how to do this properly.

 What could be good reasons to resave your data in a different format (multiple answers)?

 A. I want to share my scientific findings on twitter, thus I need to convert an image to a twitter compatible format.

 B. I want to import images in PowerPoint, only some formats will work.

 C. I need to save disk space, thus I need to find a format that makes the images smaller.

 D. I want to use a special software that only accepts certain image data formats.

 E. The journal I want to publish in, only accepts certain image formats.

 F. I want to have everything in Tiff format, because this is the standard.

 G. My boss says that (s)he cannot open .lif (Leica) or .czi (Zeiss) images, thus I should save them in a different format.